Gravitational waves from holographic QCD phase transition with gluon condensate: Introduction

-In this work, we discuss the phase transition in the gravity-dilaton background and study the gravitational waves of holographic QCD phase transition with gluon condensate.
+In this work, we discuss the first order phase transition in the gravity-dilaton background and study the gravitational waves of holographic cosmological QCD phase transition with gluon condensate.
 The gluon condensate was considered as an order parameter for (de)confinement \cite{Lee:1989qj,DElia:2002hkf,Miller:2006hr}.
-To be specific, we study the Hawking-Page phase transition from the thermal dilatonic $AdS$ background \cite{Csaki:2006ji} (confined phase) to the dilatonic black hole \cite{Kim:2007qk} (deconfined phase) in this work.
+To be specific, we study the cosmological first order phase transition from the thermal dilatonic $AdS$ background \cite{Csaki:2006ji} (confined phase) to the dilatonic black hole \cite{Kim:2007qk} (deconfined phase) in this work.
 The dilaton in the 5D gravity action is dual to gluon condensate operator $\langle G^2_{\mu\nu}\rangle$.
 Then we discuss the relation between phase transition temperature and gluon condensate.
-When using an approximately renorminvariant quantity $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle$ instead of scale-dependent $\langle G^2_{\mu\nu}\rangle$, we find phase transition temperature $T_c$ is proportional to the $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle$.
-It should be mentioned that \cite{Afonin:2020crk} has studied the Hawking-Page phase transition between the thermal dilatonic background and the $AdS_5$ black hole background (gluon condensate vanishes when T $\neq$ 0).
+When using an approximately renorminvariant (renormalization group invariant) quantity $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle$ instead of scale-dependent $\langle G^2_{\mu\nu}\rangle$, we find phase transition temperature $T_c$ is proportional to the $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle$.
+It should be mentioned that \cite{Afonin:2020crk} has studied the phase transition between the thermal dilatonic background and the $AdS_5$ black hole background (gluon condensate vanishes when T $\neq$ 0).
 The lattice data shows that gluon condensate is non-zero at high temperature \cite{Miller:2006hr}.
-From this point of view, studying the Hawking-Page phase transition from the thermal dilatonic $AdS_5$ background to the dilatonic black hole may be more precise.
+From this point of view, studying the phase transition from the thermal dilatonic $AdS_5$ background to the dilatonic black hole may be more precise.